nais/doc/docs/persistence/postgres.md

 ### Automated backup
 The database is backed up nightly at 3 AM \(GMT+1\) by default, but can be overridden in [`nais.yaml`](../nais-application/application.md#gcpsqlinstancesautobackuptime) by setting `spec.gcp.sqlInstances[].autoBackupTime`.
 By default, seven backups will be kept.
-More info [here](https://cloud.google.com/sql/docs/postgres/backup-recovery/backups).
+More info [about Cloud SQL backups](https://cloud.google.com/sql/docs/postgres/backup-recovery/backups).

 The backups can be found in the [Google Cloud SQL instance](https://cloud.google.com/sql) dashboard.